lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 Mean SD of all plans: 0.639758
 ```

+Encouragingly, there seems to be no trade-off between compactness and spatial
-Only the mean spatial diversity of human compactness is significantly lower
+diversity: the mean spatial diversity in top compactness plans is not higher
+than the overall mean spatial diversity.
+But only human compactness has a mean
-than the mean spatial diversity of all plans.
-In order to check the
+spatial diversity *significantly lower* than the mean spatial diversity of all
-significance of this result, I run a differences-in-means test using Welch's
+plans.
+In order to check the significance of this result, I run a
-t-test.
-I use Welch's t-test as Student's t-test relies on a homogeneity in
+differences-in-means test using Welch's t-test.
+I use Welch's t-test as
+Student's t-test relies on a homogeneity in variances assumption.
+When the
-variances assumption.
-When the assumption of equal variances is not met,
+assumption of equal variances is not met, Student’s t-test yields unreliable
-Student’s t-test yields unreliable results, while Welch’s t-test controls
+results, while Welch’s t-test controls Type 1 error rates as expected
-Type 1 error rates as expected \citep{delacre2017}.
-In this case, since the
+\citep{delacre2017}.
+In this case, since the top plans come from different
-top plans come from different distributions, it is unlikely that the
+distributions, it is unlikely that the variances are homogeneous.
+The results
-variances are homogeneous.
-The results are as follows:
+are as follows:

 ```
 Welch's t-tests for the top 5% of plans